Ancient Greece–Ancient India relations

 Pataliputra Palace capital, showing Greek and Persian influence, early Mauryan Empire period, 3rd century BC.

 For the ancient Greeks, India (Ἰνδία) referred to the geographical region located east of Persia and south of the Himalayas, excluding Serica.
-At different points in history, the term also came to refer either to the more extensive Indian subcontinent or to the less extensive Indus Plain.
+At later points in history, the term also came to refer either to the more extensive Indian subcontinent or to the less extensive Indus Plain.

 Names

-The Greeks referred to the ancient Indians as Indoi (Ἰνδοί).
+The Greeks referred to the Indo-Aryans as Indoi (Ἰνδοί).
 The Vedic Aryans referred to the Greeks as Yavanas, Yona or Yonaka, terms derived from the Ionians.
 Yawan is a Hebrew term that referred to the ancient Greeks.
 Inscriptions and Pali texts trace the Prakrit equivalent of the Sanskrit word Yavana as Yona.
 It has been suggested that the Indians adopted the term either from the Persians—who called the Greeks Yaunas—or from a Semitic language.

 Traditional Indian grammarians believed that the word Yavanas was derived from the Sanskrit root Yu ('to mix, to mingle').
 The earliest written record of the term Yavana appears in the Astadhyayi, a work on grammar by Pāṇini.
 When demonstrating the use of the suffix -anuk, he cites Yavanani as one of his examples.
 In addition, Katyayana explains that when the suffix is added to the word Yavana, it indicates handwriting.
 Yavanani and Yavanallipyam are examples of scripts used by the Yavana people.

 Although originally the word Yavana meant 'Greek', in later centuries it was also applied to Romans, Arabs, and Westerners in general.